TABurrows/taburrows.github.io/src/content/notes/devops/devsecops.md

 ---
-title: "DevSecOps Fundamentals"
+title: "DevOps: DevSecOps Fundamentals"
-summary: "The fundamentals of DevSecOps processes"
+summary: "The fundamentals of DevSecOps processes in relation to DevOps."
-tags: [ "DevSecOps", "Fundamentals" ]
+tags: [ "DevOps", "DevSecOps", "Fundamentals" ]
 ---

 DevSecOps is a process that integrates CyberSecurity processes into all phases of the Software Development Lifecycle (SDLC), from writing code to deployment.